 Can you use a free court-appointed attorney for a DUI case?
-The simple answer is yes, but “should you” is the real question you need to be aware of before deciding who is really best to hire for resolving your own legal situation.
+The simple answer is yes, but “should you” get a public defender is the real question you need to be aware of before deciding who is really best to hire for resolving your own legal situation.

 “Can You Beat a DUI With a Public Defender?” – Page Navigation:

 What is a Public Defender?

 Despite popular belief, a public defender is a licensed attorney.
 While it is true that many new lawyers “cut their teeth” in this role, there are also very experienced, free public attorneys.
 An individual convicted of DUI should take the charge seriously, realize that consequences may be severe, and retain a this free legal assistance if a private lawyer is truly an unaffordable option.
 Although the average DUI lawyer price range is certainly not inexpensive even for a first DUI or DWI offense, the odds to win a case or get it dismissed will be far better than the chances are when using a public defender to fight charges.

 Unfortunately, defendants are not usually permitted to choose which free lawyer will represent them.
 If the community has a public defender office, the judge usually appoints the office to represent all defendants classified as indigent.
 The public defender assigned to represent an individual is usually the lawyer assigned to the courtroom in which the case will be heard.
 In large cities, different public defenders may be assigned at various stages of a DUI case.